An009/Smart-Personal-Portfolio/project/src/posts/thirdpost.md

 - Tailwind eliminates this problem by providing functional class names that describe styles directly.

 ## How I Used Tailwind for My Portfolio

+## Built-In Dark Mode Support
+Enabling dark mode was as simple as using the dark: variant.
+This aligned perfectly with modern user experience trends and was easy to implement.

 ### 1. **Building a Clean, Minimalist UI**